The Silver Talons Drill Team is an extra cirricular organization within AFROTC Det 685 at Oregon State University.

 Secretary of the Air Force: Honorable Michael B. Donley

-Air Force Chief of Staff: Gen. Norton A. Schwartz
+Air Force Chief of Staff: Gen. Mark A. Welsh III

-Chief Master Sergeant of the Air Force: CMSAF James A. Roy
+Chief Master Sergeant of the Air Force: CMSAF James A. Cody

 Commander, AETC: General Edward A. Rice, Jr.